ispgroupucl/calib3d/README.md

 # Python camera calibration and projective geometry library

-This library offers several tools to ease manipulation of camera calibration, projective geometry and computations using homogenous coordinates.
+This library offers several tools for manipulation of calibrated cameras, projective geometry and computations using homogenous coordinates.

+Camera calibration allows to determine the relation between the camera's pixels (2D coordinates) and points in the real world (3D coordinates).
+It implies computation using homogenous coordinates.
+This python library aims at simplifying implementations of projective geometry computations, building on top of `numpy` and `cv2`.

 ## Installation

-Use the package pip manager to install `calib3d`:
+Installation using the package manager pip

 ```
 pip install calib3d